-Weather Rockets: A Special Kind Of Sounding Rocket
+Weather Rockets - Defining A Special Kind Of Sounding Rocket

 Weather Rockets - A Special Kind Of Sounding Rocket

 Above the troposphere, atmospheric conditions in the stratosphere are still of importance.
-It is usually measured by weather balloons that can measure a wide array of variables, including temperature, humidity, barometric pressure, and wind speed.
+They are usually measured by weather balloons that can measure a wide array of variables, including temperature, humidity, barometric pressure, and wind speed.

 More often than not, the need arises for taking atmospheric readings at even higher altitudes.
 Weather balloons reach a maximum altitude of only around 40 km (25 miles).
 They also take almost an hour to reach this height.